Former Washington Supreme Court Justice Rosselle Pekelis, ‘a force of nature,’ dies at 81

 She also heard a case on the appellate court that captured national attention: an Orcas Island woman who gave her son up for adoption wanted him back after he was placed with a gay couple in Seattle.
 The appellate court ruled against the woman.

-A future opponent would use the case to paint Mrs. Pekelis as too liberal.
-But Jones said that while Mrs. Pekelis supported same-sex couples, she saw the ruling as a simple application of the law.
+A future opponent would use the case to paint the judge as too liberal.
+But Jones said that while his mother supported same-sex couples, she saw the ruling as a simple application of the law.

 “Her main goal was to apply the law in an even-handed fashion and come to a just outcome,” Jones said.

-Mrs. Pekelis was appointed to fill a vacated seat on the Supreme Court in spring 1995 by Gov. Mike Lowry.
-She became the fourth woman to serve on the court, following justices Carolyn Dimmick, Barbara Durham and Barbara Madsen.
+Gov. Mike Lowry appointed her to fill a vacated seat on the Supreme Court in spring 1995.
+Justice Pekelis became the fourth woman to serve on the court, following justices Carolyn Dimmick, Barbara Durham and Barbara Madsen.

-She was voted out of office just six months later, despite her strong backing from the legal community, 12 of 13 newspapers in the state, and top Democrats as well as moderate Republicans.
+She was voted out just six months later, despite her strong backing from the legal community, 12 of 13 newspapers in the state, and top Democrats as well as moderate Republicans.

-Reporters at the time pondered whether her loss was because she was a woman or had a less common name, or if it was her opponent’s aggressive tactics or sexual-harassment allegations surrounding Lowry that brought her down.
+Reporters at the time pondered whether the loss was because she was a woman or had a less common name than her opponent, or if it was her opponent’s aggressive tactics or the sexual-harassment allegations surrounding Lowry that brought her down.

 Seattle Times columnist Terry Tang concluded, “There’s something wrong with the way we pick judges when an excellent judge like Rosselle Pekelis is knocked off the state Supreme Court for reasons unrelated to intelligence, fairness or experience, and probably for no reason at all.”

-Mrs. Pekelis went on to found Judicial Dispute Resolution along with other former judges.
-She enjoyed the shift and worked on mediation cases until her retirement.
+Justice Pekelis went on to found Judicial Dispute Resolution along with other former judges.
+She enjoyed the shift in her career and worked on mediation cases until her retirement.

-“In mediation, for once, you really get the back story — not the sanitized version that you get in a courtroom,” Mrs. Pekelis wrote in a 2010 speech for Washington Women Lawyers.
+“In mediation, for once, you really get the back story — not the sanitized version that you get in a courtroom,” she wrote in a 2010 speech for Washington Women Lawyers.
 “You learn that people often misunderstand each other — (they’re) not liars and truth tellers.”

-Mrs. Pekelis is survived by her husband, Frank Retman, a retired partner at MacDonald Hoague & Bayless whom she married in 1989; six children: Melissa Standish, Alex Higgins, Jenny Zavatsky, Zach Pekelis Jones, Sonnet Retman and Mischa Retman; and 10 grandchildren.
+Justice Pekelis is survived by her husband, Frank Retman, a retired partner at MacDonald Hoague & Bayless whom she married in 1989; six children: Melissa Standish, Alex Higgins, Jenny Zavatsky, Zach Pekelis Jones, Sonnet Retman and Mischa Retman; and 10 grandchildren.

 A memorial will be held May 5 at the state Supreme Court in Olympia.
 Details will be posted at rossellepekelis.com.